 Students choose from two separate tracks under the 12course, 36-hour Master of Arts program in History.
 The Thesis track prepares students for further graduate study, especially Ph.D. programs in History.
 Under this track, students prepare and defend a substantial, original work of research using primary documents.
-The Non-Thesis track is a terminal degree for those students interested in furthering their knowledge of history, but not necessarily in further graduate work.
+The Non-Thesis track is a degree for those students interested in furthering their knowledge of history, but not in continuing graduate education beyond the masters degree.
 The Non-Thesis track includes coursework in subject areas and research and concludes with comprehensive exams.
 Students may switch tracks during their coursework, with the understanding that doing so may increase the time needed to obtain their degree.
 In either track, the students must choose a primary field of study from the following: (1) American history; or (2) European history.
 In addition, students must choose a secondary field from the following: (1) American history; (2) European history; or (3) a specific thematic emphasis.